Minting

 Minting is one of the Thankful Villages that suffered no fatalities during the Great War of 1914 to 1918.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 3.
 Today it is a small village that has a population of about 167 people.

 A heritage walk around the village can be downloaded from the village website (see below).